Shedding Light on Dark Matter at the LHC with Machine Learning: Collider Analysis

 In the top-left panel of Figure~\ref{fig:relevant-variables}, we present the most discriminant feature, the missing transverse energy significance, $E_T^\text{miss}/\sqrt{H_T}$.
 Large values of this variable indicate that the observed $E_T^\text{miss}$ is unlikely to be explained by momentum resolution effects, implying the presence of undetected objects.
 For background events, the contribution comes from neutrinos produced in $W$ decays.
 For signal events, $E_T^\text{miss}$ is dominated by the contribution of the two $O(100)$ GeV lightest neutralinos in the final state that escape the experiment undetected, resulting in a harder MET significance distribution than in the SM background case.
 As expected, the BP9-3 distribution is slightly skewed towards larger values compared to BP1-3, due to heavier neutralinos.

-The transverse momentum of the leading lepton, $p_T^{\ell_1}$, is the second most important feature (shown in the top-right panel of Figure~\ref{fig:relevant-variables}).
-For the SM background, leptons are mostly produced by the decay of on-shell $W$ bosons.
-However, for signal events, leptons arise from off-shell $W$-boson decays produced in the decay of the lightest chargino to the lightest neutralino, which are very close in mass due to the compressed spectra considered in this work.
-Therefore, the phase space is smaller, resulting in a softer distribution.
+The transverse momentum of the leading lepton, $p_T^{\ell_1}$, is the second most important feature (shown in the top-right panel of Figure 3).
+For the SM backgrounds involving a $W$ boson, especially the dominant ones $W+$jets and $W\gamma$, leptons are mostly produced by the decay of on-shell $W$ bosons. \footnote{We have verified that, after the selection cuts, the contribution of diagrams involving off-shell $W$ is small and does not significantly alter the event yield or the distributions of the most relevant features.} In contrast, for signal events, leptons arise from off-shell $W$-boson decays produced in the decay of the lightest chargino to the lightest neutralino, $\tilde\chi_1^\pm \rightarrow \tilde\chi_1^0 \ell \nu_\ell$, which are very close in mass due to the compressed spectra considered in this work.
+Therefore, the available phase space is smaller, resulting in a softer lepton $p_T{\ell_1}$ distribution.

 The third most important feature corresponds to the number of photons in the final state, $n_{\gamma}$, and is shown in the center-left panel of Figure~\ref{fig:relevant-variables}.
-Interestingly, there is not a significant difference between the signal production channel $pp \rightarrow \tilde\chi^{\pm}_1 \tilde\chi^0_2$ (solid curves) and the SM background expected number of photons.
-However, we can clearly see the importance of the production channel $pp \rightarrow \tilde\chi^{\pm}_1 \tilde\chi^0_3$ (dotted curves) and the key role that it plays in the discrimination procedure, due to a higher production of photons thanks to a longer decay chain.
+Interestingly, there is not a significant difference between the signal production channel $pp \rightarrow \tilde\chi^{\pm}_1 \tilde\chi^0_2 j$ (solid curves) and the SM background expected number of photons.
+However, we can clearly see the importance of the production channel $pp \rightarrow \tilde\chi^{\pm}_1 \tilde\chi^0_3 j$ (dotted curves) and the key role that it plays in the discrimination procedure, due to a higher production of photons thanks to a longer decay chain.

 The transverse mass of the leading lepton, $m_T^{\ell_1}$, the fourth most-important feature, is shown in the center-right panel of Figure~\ref{fig:relevant-variables}.
-Given that the SM contribution is dominated by $W+$jets and $W\gamma$, the background distribution peaks around the $W$-boson mass as expected, considering that the only source of $E_T^\text{miss}$ comes from neutrinos in the $W$ decay.
+Given that the SM contribution is dominated by $W+$jets and $W\gamma$, the background distribution peaks around the $W$-boson mass.
+This is expected, since the lepton and the neutrino, the only source of $E_T^{\rm miss}$, come from the on-shell $W$ decays.
 On the other hand, the signal presents a broader distribution since the $E_T^\text{miss}$ accounts not only for neutrinos but for two neutralinos LSP.

 The fifth most important feature, the transverse momentum of the leading photon, $p_T^{\gamma_1}$, is shown in the bottom-left panel of Figure~\ref{fig:relevant-variables}.
 As expected, the signal distribution peaks at lower values than the background one.
 As in the lepton case, this is due to the compressed mass spectra of the light electroweakinos, whose decays ($\tilde\chi_{2(3)}^0 \rightarrow \tilde\chi_{1(2)}^0 \gamma$) produce not too energetic photons.